The House of the Rising Sun: Earliest American versions

 And me, oh God, are one.On an expedition with his wife to eastern Kentucky, the folklorist Alan Lomax set up his recording equipment in Middlesboro, in the house of the singer and activist Tillman Cadle (husband of Mary Elizabeth Barnicle).
-There he recorded a performance by Georgia Turner, the 16-year-old daughter of a local miner.
+There, he recorded a performance by Georgia Turner, the 16-year-old daughter of a local miner.
 He called it "The Rising Sun Blues".
 Lomax recorded two other different versions in Eastern Kentucky in 1937, both of which can be heard online: one sung by Dawson Henson and another by Bert Martin.
 In his 1941 songbook Our Singing Country, Lomax credits the song to Georgia Turner, using Martin's extra lyrics to "complete" the song.
 The Kentucky folk singer Jean Ritchie sang a different traditional version of the song to Lomax in 1949, which can be heard online courtesy of the Alan Lomax archive.
-Dillard Chandler of Madison County, North Carolina sang a variant of the song beginning "There was a sport in New Orleans".
+Dillard Chandler of Madison County, North Carolina, sang a variant of the song beginning "There was a sport in New Orleans".

 Several older blues recordings of songs with similar titles are unrelated, for example, "Rising Sun Blues" by Ivy Smith (1927), but Bluesologist for Texas music Coy Prather has argued that "The Risin' Sun" by Texas Alexander (1928) is an early blues version of the hillbilly song.

+Ted Anthony in his research on the song noted a lyrical similarity to versions of an old tune called The Rambling Cowboy.